aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 3. Every player sprints to her job.
 The fielder goes to where the ball would be, the coverage player goes to the base, the backup player goes behind the throw.
 4. Freeze them.
 Walk the field and check.
 Ask two or three players why they are standing where they are.
 5. Reset and call a new situation.

+**Faster version:** have them point at their spot instead of running to it, as in [Three Jobs](#three-jobs).
+You read all ten answers at once without leaving your spot, and you get three times the reps.
+Use the running version once the pointing is clean.

 ### Situations to work through, in this order